Tuynuk/tuynuk-mobile/README.md

 The app automatically handles key generation and management for each session, making it easy for users to focus on file transfer without worrying about cryptographic details.

+### Backend

+The backend for Tuynuk is available on GitHub and provides the necessary server-side support for the application's functionality.
+You can find the backend repository [here](https://github.com/niyozbekmirzayev/Tuynuk).

 ## Contributing

 We welcome contributions to Tuynuk!
 Please submit pull requests and open issues to help